johnbrc/MPD-Distribution/README.md

 #### / Syllabus ####

--	An overview of  *MPD Syllabus*.
+-	Overview of  *MPD Syllabus*.

 ## Publication ##

 The intention is to publish *MPD Resources* along the lines of a *Free Cultural Resources (FCR)*, or those of *Open-Source Software (OSS)*.

--	More details to follow.
+		More details to follow

 #### Licensing